Quick Summary An insight into the impact psychometric testing can have on removing human bias in the recruitment process.3 min Read

 How does psychometric testing benefit the talent acquisition process?

-The main benefit of this approach lies with the ability to gauge a candidate’s skill.
+The main benefit of this approach lies in the ability to gauge a candidate’s cognitive ability.
 By presenting all candidates with the same testing process, talent acquisition teams can use the results to make informed and hopefully unbiased decisions.
-The evaluation offers a standardised approach for every user, quickly discovering each candidate’s personality type, logical and numerical reasoning skills, and development needs.
+The evaluation offers a standardised approach for every user and can be used to discover personality type, logical and numerical reasoning skills, and development needs.

 Not only do psychometric tests remove the risks from the recruitment process, but they also aim to negate unconscious biases which often go unrecognised.
 For example, an affinity bias which may lead recruiters and hiring managers to prefer candidates more similar to themselves.
 Through psychometric testing, talent acquisition teams instead focus on a candidate’s traits, aptitude and skill, creating a more objective result.

-This assessment method can also be utilised on current teams to gauge the range of behaviour types and aptitude levels throughout the business.
+This approach can also be utilised on current teams, through the use of an assessment centre leaders can gauge the range of behaviour types and aptitude levels throughout their teams.
 From here, companies can make informed hiring decisions to increase diversity by intentionally looking for traits, knowledge and thinking styles missing from their current team in new hires.
 If they notice many employees are classed as extroverts and tend to make decisions on ‘gut feel, then employing someone who is more introverted and analytical will add new problem solving skills and, if integrated well into the team, should provide more balance.
 This benefits the diversity of a workforce as talent acquisition departments can see the variety of personality types in the application process and understand the impact of a new hire into an existing team.

 Adding psychometric testing to the talent acquisition process